junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 That creates seconds of silence.
 Dean stiffens at the words, but he doesn't let go.
 In sobbing sounds, he gasps, "You knew?
 You saw me...?"

-Cas is smiling again, the tears tangling, the same watery smile that he had last time they saw each other, but truly happy one.
+Cas is smiling again, the tears tangling, the same watery smile that he had the last time they saw each other, but a truly happy one.
 "Yes," he tells him.
 "You woke me up, for a while already.
-I saw you, all the time.
-And I heard you, everything.
+I see you, all the time.
+And I hear you, everything.
 It was supposed to be my eternal punishment, but seeing you... hearing you... it was no punishment at all."
 He glances overhead.
 The opening rift is closed now, there is nothing to see because Dean is already here.

 Dean pulls back from the hug, eventually, after a long, long while.
 Half a step back, he takes Cas in, up and down, down and up.
 Registering him, memorizing him, branding his figure into the deepest of his soul and brain.

-He takes a breath, voice shuddering.
+He takes a breath, his voice shuddering.
 "Cas," he says, sound so broken that he can barely continue, but he pushes through, looking him in the eyes, more tears spilling over.
 "I *have to* see you, because I *have to* let you hear this --"

 "I love you too."

 Now, the smile on Cas's face *now*, *that* is the real true happiness he should have, not the shattered teary one back in the bunker.

-Cas smiles, his eyes glitter with brightest light, his whole existence beams with happiness.
+Cas smiles, his eyes glitter with the brightest, the most beautiful light, his whole existence beams with happiness.
 He parts his lips, he answers, with one word that covers everything that all the languages in the universe and all the history that have ever been and would ever be invented have to say --

 "*Dean.*"